Self scheduling

 At the bottom of the self-scheduling section you will find the **Allow self-booking without valid documents** toggle.
 It controls whether a pilot whose personal certificates are missing or expired can still see and use the self-booking widget.

-* **Toggle OFF (default — stricter)**: the self-booking widget is hidden for any pilot who does not hold a valid **Licence**, a valid **Rating** and a valid **Medical**. **Students are always hidden** in this mode, regardless of certificate status — a student must wait until their school promotes them to a pilot role before they can self-book.
+* **Toggle OFF (default — stricter)**: the self-booking widget is hidden for any pilot who does not hold a valid **Licence**, a valid **Rating** and a valid **Medical**.
 The pilot has to update their documents on their profile page before the box reappears.

 * **Toggle ON (permissive)**: the self-booking widget is shown to every pilot, regardless of the state of their licence, rating or medical.
 Use this option only if your operation handles document checks outside Flylogs or you are still onboarding pilots that have yet to upload their paperwork.